Enzemo/Ffbot-IDLE-Mods/README.md

 ### 4. Data Export (JSON)
 Once the mod is running, it will generate two JSON files in the same location as the executable:
 * **player_stats.json**: Persistent character data, core attributes (ATK, MAG, SPR), and growth metrics.
-Generated upon a user using the !stat or !stats commandm
+Generated upon a user using the !stat or !stats command.
 * **game_stats.json**: Live session data, including current boss HP, wave progress, and party unit details.
 Generates when the first battle begins.

 ---